Naadody: Plot

-Sachidanandan comes to the hill station searching for Andrew in search of a promised job.
-He meets Sophy there and rescues a small girl from drowning.
-He then meets Menon, the child's Grand Father.
+Sachidanandan, a likeable drifter, comes to the hill station looking for Andrew about a promised job.
+He meets a little girl and Sophy at a park, and rescues the little girl from drowning.
+Then Sachi comes into contact with Menon, the girl child's Grand Father.
 Menon is a millionaire and Sophy is the Nanny who looks after his grand daughter, his sole heir.
-Sivan is Menon's nephew who draws a plot to get all the money from Menon and marry Sophy.
-He takes the help of Jackson,his horse trainer, to complete his plan.
+Soon Sachi develops a friendship closer to a filial bond with Menon.
+Menon then takes in Sachi as his trusted Manager.
+Around the same time Sachi and Sophy develop a romantic relation with the blessings of Menon and his house hold.
+Menon wishes to entrust his grand child to the couple's care, whom they too are very fond of.
+Meanwhile, Sivan who is Menon's nephew, a high-roller in constant conflict with Menon, intends to get all the wealth from Menon and marry Sophy.
+He enlists the help of Jackson, his newly appointed horse trainer, to execute his plan.
 But Jackson had other plans.